Under Cluster Composition » Instance group configuration, select Instance fleets.

 Under Node type » Master, click Add / remove instance types to fleet and select General Purpose instance types - i.e

 m5d.xlarge.
 EMR will only provision one instance, but will select the cheapest On-Demand instance type for the Master node from the given instance types.

 Unless your cluster is very short-lived and the runs are cost-driven, avoid running your Master node on a Spot Instance.
 We suggest this because a Spot interruption on the Master node terminates the entire cluster.
 If you want to dive deeper into when to use On-Demand and Spot in your EMR clusters, click here

 When using EMR instance fleets, one core node is mandatory.
 Since you don’t use HDFS in this workshop, you will auto-scale task fleet and keep only one mandatory core node using On-Demand Instances.
 Specify 4 On-demand units, to allow single core node to run one executor and YARN application master.

 Under the Node type » Core , click Add / remove instance types to fleet and select five instance types that you noted before as suitable to run an executor (given the 18G executor size), for example:

 Core nodes process data and store information using HDFS, terminating a core instance risks data loss.
 YARN application master runs on one of the core nodes, in case of Spark applications the Spark driver runs on the YARN application master container hosted on the core node.
 Spark driver is a single point of failure in Spark applications.
 If driver dies, all other linked components will be discarded as well.

-Our task nodes will only run Spark executors and no HDFS DataNodes, so this is a great fit for scaling out and increasing the parallelization of our application’s execution, to achieve faster execution times.
+Task nodes run only Spark executors and no HDFS DataNodes, therefore task nodes are a great fit for scaling out and increasing parallel executions to achieve faster execution times.

 click Next to continue to the next steps of launching your EMR cluster.